Menglongmath/Menglongmath.github.io/index.md

 author_profile: true
 ---

-I will join David Simchi-Levi's [Data Science Lab](https://dsl.mit.edu/) at MIT as a postdoctoral associate in January 2021.
+I am currently a postdoctoral associate in David Simchi-Levi's [Data Science Lab](https://dsl.mit.edu/) at MIT.

 I received a PhD degree in Industrial Engineering from the University of Illinois at Urbana-Champaign in 2020.
 Prior to that, I received a MS degree in Mathematics from the University of Pierre and Marie Curie in 2015 and a BS degree in Mathematics from the Tsinghua University in 2014.